Asymptotic behavior of the electron density and the Kohn-Sham potential in case of a Kohn-Sham HOMO nodal plane: Introduction

-where $v_s=v_{\rm ext}+v_{\rm Hxc}$ and $I_0=E_0^{N-1}-E_0^N$ is the first ionization potential, and $\sum_{k}|\psi_k(\br)|^2=n(\br)$.
-Here the external potential $v_{\rm ext}(\br)$ is a nuclear potential going to zero at large distance like $-Z/r$ where $Z$ is the total charge of all nuclei and $r$ is the distance from the center of nuclear charge.
-In this case, according to Eqs.~(\ref{eq:densityeqn})-(\ref{eq:KSeqn}), the asymptotic ($r\to\infty$) decay of $\sqrt{n(\br)}$ and $\psi_k(\br)$ is $\sim e^{-\sqrt{2(I_0+v_{\rm eff}(\infty))}\,r}$ and $\sim e^{-\sqrt{2(-\epsilon_k+v_{\rm Hxc}(\infty))}\,r}$ respectively.
-Both the effective potential $v_{\rm eff}(\br)$ for $\sqrt{n(\br)}$ and $v_s$ (i.e.\ the Hartree-exchange-correlation potential $v_{\rm Hxc}(\br)$) have been thought to go to 0 asymptotically.
-In the KS case there is, with the local KS potential, no coupling of the eigenvalue equations, as there is in the case of Hartree-Fock (HF) \cite{HandyMarronSilverstone1969}.
-Therefore the density decays as the square of the highest-occupied molecular orbital (HOMO), leading to the identification $I_0=-\epsilon_H$ \cite{LevyPerdewSahni1984,AlmbladhBarth1985}.
-In case the KS HOMO has a nodal plane (HNP), a very straightforward argument was given by Wu {\it et al.}~\cite{WuAyersYang2003} that the KS potential should go to a {\em negative} constant for asymptotic points $r_p \to \infty$ in that plane.
+In case the KS HOMO has a nodal plane (HNP) extending to infinity, a very straightforward argument was given by Wu {\it et al.}~\cite{WuAyersYang2003} that the KS potential should go to a {\em negative} constant for asymptotic points $r_p \to \infty$ in that plane.
 The KS density in that plane is governed by the HOMO$-1$, assuming HOMO$-1$ does not have the same nodal plane.
-Wu {\it et al.}~\cite{WuAyersYang2003} made the common assumption that the exact interacting density has the same asymptotic behavior everywhere, and they deduced that the decay of the HOMO$-1$ in the HNP must be equal to the decay of the total density, implying $-\sqrt{2(-\epsilon_{H-1}+v_{\rm Hxc}(r_p \to \infty))}\,r_p=-\sqrt{2I_0}\,r_p$, so that $v_{\rm Hxc}(r_p \to \infty)$ should tend to the {\em negative} constant $I_0+\epsilon_{H-1}=-(\epsilon_H-\epsilon_{H-1})$.
-On the other hand, it had earlier been argued, and numerical evidence had been provided, that the optimized effective potential method for the exact exchange model of Kohn-Sham (xOEP) leads to an asymptotic constant in the HNP, but {\em positive}~\cite{DellaSalaGoerling2002,DellaSalaGoerling2002b,KuemmelPerdew2003,KuemmelPerdew2003b}.
-Since it was pointed out that this behavior of the Kohn-Sham potential has a significant effect on the orbital energies of particularly the higher lying unoccupied orbitals, with large consequences for the excitation energies calculated with time-dependent DFT \cite{DellaSalaGoerling2002,DellaSalaGoerling2002b}, the matter has practical importance.\\
+Wu {\it et al.}~\cite{WuAyersYang2003} made the common assumption that the exact interacting density has the same asymptotic behavior everywhere, and they observed that then the decay of the HOMO$-1$ in the HNP must be equal to the decay of the total density, implying $-\sqrt{2(-\epsilon_{H-1}+v_{\rm Hxc}(r_p \to \infty))}\,r_p=-\sqrt{2I_0}\,r_p$, so that $v_{\rm Hxc}(r_p \to \infty)$ should tend to the {\em negative} constant $I_0+\epsilon_{H-1}=-(\epsilon_H-\epsilon_{H-1})$.
+On the other hand, it had earlier been argued, and numerical evidence had been provided, that the optimized effective potential method for the exact exchange model (xOEP) of Kohn-Sham theory leads to an asymptotic constant in the HNP, but {\em positive}~\cite{DellaSalaGoerling2002,DellaSalaGoerling2002b,KuemmelPerdew2003,KuemmelPerdew2003b}.
+Since it was pointed out that this behavior of the Kohn-Sham potential has a significant effect on the orbital energies of particularly the higher lying unoccupied orbitals, with large consequences for the excitation energies calculated with time-dependent DFT \cite{DellaSalaGoerling2002,DellaSalaGoerling2002b}, the matter is also relevant for practical calculations.